scivislab/weak-scaling-visualization-algorithms/README.md

-# Revisiting Weak Scalability of Visualization Algorithms on Scaled Data Sets
+# Evaluating and Improving Weak Scalability Analysis of Visualization Algorithms

 This is a short description on how to use the accompanying code to replicate the experiments.
 The default values are chosen s.t. it should be able to run on a smaller machine.